srimpsrimp/collections/README.md

 ### Formatting

 * Use `Title Case` for both concepts and collection names.
+* Concepts should be singular (unless the usual spelling is plural, like scissors)
 * Collection names should be plural.
 * Collection file names should be the name of the collection in kebab-case (dash-case) in lowercase